 To find paths between specified entities, click Path, and to view path, you must enter a source and a destination, and click SHOW PATHS.
 To know more about path search, see Use Advanced Path Search.

-When you click SHOW PATHS, the system searches the model of your network available in vRealize Network Insight to find all possible paths matching the search parameters.
+When you click SHOW PATHS, the system searches the model of your network available in vRealize Network Insight Cloud to find all possible paths matching the search parameters.
 The results are shown grouped according to traffic headers.
 Each traffic header description contains a list of paths that the packets with those headers can follow.
 There can be more than one path.
 For example, you can see multiple paths if your network uses multipath forwarding.
 You can see a maximum of 25 results in the list.
 If necessary, you can narrow your search parameters to see all results.

 Click Path N (N = numerical digit, example: 1, 2, 3, and so on) to see Path Details.
 In the Path Details, you can see the forward path, reserve path, hops details and so on.